-Room/comfort (front): The main report is right on about driving position and seat comfort, but I thought lumbar support was too much, or at least in the wrong place for my anatomy.
+Room/comfort (front): I thought lumbar support was too much, or at least in the wrong place for my anatomy.
 As it was, it felt as if a lump in the seatback was pushing me forward.
 As for visibility, this 6-footer found it necessary to elevate the driver’s seat a bit, mostly owing to the highish side-window line, but even then the aft and rear-quarter views were just OK.
 Meantime, lifting myself up, as it were, reduced headroom beneath the included sunroof, though no hair-do was harmed in the making of this report.

 Room/comfort (rear): As in so many cars, rear room and accessibility depend a lot on where the front seats are.
 “Sitting behind myself” felt a tad crowded, and footwell space in that condition was only just enough for threading in my size-10s.
 I wonder about long-haul seat comfort, as the rear bench looks rather flat and its backrest is raked too much for my taste.

-Cargo room: The main report says all you need to know in this department.
-I’ll add that the rear door pockets are just stylized bottleholders and that the deep in-dash glovebox is larger than most but less useful than it looks.
+Cargo room: Rear door pockets are just stylized bottleholders and that the deep in-dash glovebox is larger than most but less useful than it looks.

 CP Says . . .
-My colleagues are absolutely right.
-In fact, the redesigned 2013 strikes me as the best Altima yet.
+The redesigned 2013 strikes me as the best Altima yet.
 Again, I don’t know how noisy the 4-cylinder models may be, but at least they deliver great fuel economy.
 The V6 versions are thirstier, of course, but also quicker and impressively refined.
 They’re almost posh enough for Nissan’s upscale Infiniti brand.
 Indeed, the 2013 Altimas even look a bit like Infiniti’s M sedans, especially the rear roof line.

 Though a 4-cylinder test drive might change my mind, this V6 experience suggests the new Altima is a worthy overall advance on the prior generation and, as such, “surely worthy of consideration.”
 Still, it’ll be very interesting to see whether Altima can now finally shed its “deal of the week” image to sell on its own merits in a market class where the contenders have never more tempting or closely matched.